Workforce

 Higher Educational Options

-As part of the Dallas-Worth Metroplex, Forney students have access to a wide choice of respected community colleges and some of the top-tier four-year universities in the country.
+As part of the Dallas-Fort Worth Metroplex, Forney students have access to a wide choice of respected community colleges and some of the top-tier four-year universities in the country.

 Workforce Training Programs

-Eastfield College and Texas Tech University recently announced a partnership with Forney ISD also provide students the opportunity to earn a degree at a Tier 1 University, all in Forney.
+Dallas College and Texas Tech University recently announced a partnership with Forney ISD that will provide students and community members the opportunity to earn a degree at a Tier 1 University, all in Forney.
+Forney ISD students can take free dual credit classes through Dallas College, and Forney ISD community members receive the in-district tuition rate.